 The No. 3 and No. 4 American phone carriers T-Mobile and Sprint are uniting.
 The largest wireless carriers after AT&T and Verizon have been angling to merge for a long time.
-Recently, the Department of Justice approved the merger after the positive signal from the Federal Communications Commission.
+Recently, the Department of Justice approved the merger after a positive signal from the Federal Communications Commission.

-To get approval from the Justice Department, T-Mobile and Sprint accepted to sell Sprint’s prepaid business to Dish Network.
+To get approval from the Justice Department, T-Mobile, and Sprint accepted to sell Sprint’s prepaid business to Dish Network.
 This way, the satellite television provider could create a fourth wireless carrier.

 The Chairman of the F.C.C., Mr. Ajit Pai, said the combined company would elevate the country’s leadership in deploying 5G networks.
 The latest wireless technology would close the digital divide in rural parts of America, among other objectives.

 What Would the T-Mobile and Sprint Union Mean for You and Your Wireless Service?

 When two giant companies get together, analysts have said, people typically get puzzled by higher plan prices, and service does not improve.
 However, supporters of the merger argue that the quality of wireless service will improve for their existing customers as they will gain access to a broader network.
 Here are a few things you need to know.